List Entry Number: 1029353

 Location: DOVECOT, 20 YARDS SOUTH OF TEMPLE COURT, CLANDON PARK, West Clandon, Guildford, Surrey

 A later (Victorian) extension to the office was added because more space was required to store private family and Estate documents.
-Obviously wages for Estate staff are no longer dispensed from this office by the Factor of Temple Court Farm, so the Listed building, part C18 part Victorian, has been in private daily use as a private office and store since the Estate Office was relocated.
+Obviously wages for Estate staff are no longer dispensed from this office by the Factor of Temple Court Farm, so the Listed building, part C18 & part Victorian, has been in private daily use as a private office and store since the Estate Office was relocated.
+The building is maintained by the private owner of Temple Court who has chosen to contribute to the Earl of Onslow's Clandon Park Conservation Management Plan for Temple Court Farm and the other Clandon Park agricultural parkland holdings.

 As there is no evidence of the building ever being used as a dovecot, the Onslow family have always been baffled by this Listing.
 However, whatever this Listed building was designed to be originally, the building has been an office for many more than 100 years and it is maintained as an office, being used mainly to store some historic family documents, private files and furniture.
 The Clandon Park Estate Office documents, Estate maps and records have now been moved to Lord Onslow's office in Leicestershire to be archived.
 Other than annual maintenance requirements, more often than not caused by 'Trouble', one of the very wild , roof loving resident peacocks, the building is sound, watertight and fit for purpose.